design

 88.jpg

-6. Establish a Workflow
+7. Establish a Workflow

 • What will the general process look like — how many meetings, and how many rounds of feedback?
-What will meetings/feedback rounds entail, and how will they be held — conference call, video chat, in person?
+What will meetings/feedback rounds entail, and how will they be held — conference call, video chat, or in person?

 • How will clients pay (card, check, direct deposit, etc.) and how will you invoice them — will they pay a portion up front and the rest upon completion, or pay a weekly retainer?